NikaDarab/CinemaScope/README.md

 This project uses the Open Movie Database (OMDB) API to retrieve information about movies.
 The API provides two endpoints that this project consumes:

-http://www.omdbapi.com/?apikey=[yourkey]&: This endpoint is used to search for movies by title, and returns a list of movies that match the search query. http://img.omdbapi.com/?apikey=[yourkey]&: This endpoint is used to retrieve movie posters for each movie in the search results.
+http://www.omdbapi.com/?apikey=[yourkey]&: This endpoint is used to search for movies by title, and returns a list of movies that match the search query.

-To use the OMDB API in this project, I obtained an API key from the OMDB website.
-Once I received the API key, I included it in your requests by replacing [yourkey] with my actual API key.

-Note that the OMDB API has some usage restrictions, including a limit of 1000 requests per day for free accounts
+http://img.omdbapi.com/?apikey=[yourkey]&: This endpoint is used to retrieve movie posters for each movie in the search results.

 ## Installing